Skip to content

 Energy used by the web hosting servers is offset by 3 times as much renewable energy returned to the grid

-To regenerate trees used to make my books, I donate a percentage of sales from lifecentred.design and futurescouting.com.au to onetreeplanted.org
+To regenerate trees used to make our books, we donate a percentage of printed book sales to onetreeplanted.org

 Page CO2 emissions